Veterinary Cardiology Services

 Just like humans, cats and dogs can suffer from a variety of problems related to their heart and lungs.
 About 15% of cats and 40% of small breed dogs will develop heart problems in their lifetime.
-Lakeshore is proud to provide compassionate care by a veterinarian who is residency-trained in cardiology.
+Lakeshore is proud to provide compassionate care by a veterinarian who is residency-trained in veterinary cardiology.
 During your appointment, Dr. Fauske and her technical team will be able to provide a diagnosis and treatment options that are best suited to your pet’s needs.
 Our goal is to restore and maintain your pet’s comfort and quality of life as soon as possible.
+Call us in Oak Creek at (414) 761-6333 or in Port Washington at (262) 268-7800.

-If your pet exhibits any of the following signs and symptoms, s/he may benefit from a cardiac evaluation with our residency trained cardiologist.
+If your pet exhibits any of the following veterinary cardiology signs and symptoms, s/he may benefit from a cardiac evaluation with our residency trained cardiologist.

 - Chronic cough